FCF

 • Since the beginning of 2022, an initially moderate but in the second quarter 2022 increasingly rapid increase in loan interest rates up to 3.4% in Nov.
 2022 could be observed, driven by high inflation rates in Germany, the eurozone and the US, as well as significantly higher credit margins of the lending banks (compensating the banks for possible higher default risks)

-Current financing environment still positive
+Current financing environment currently still positive

 • Historically – viewed over a 40-year period – interest rates are currently still at a comparably low level, albeit with a clear upward trend